 9. Virtual Escape Room

-Teams solve puzzles collaboratively to escape within a time limit.
-Requires a platform and budget, but delivers real collaborative problem-solving.
+Teams solve puzzles together to escape within a time limit.
+Requires a platform and budget, but offers real teamwork and problem-solving.

 10. Virtual Murder Mystery

-Assign roles and hidden objectives.
+Assign roles and hidden goals.
 Participants work together (sometimes against each other) to solve a crime.
 Information is shared digitally.
-Builds narrative communication and analytical collaboration.
+Builds storytelling and analytical teamwork.

 11. Team-Based Custom Trivia